PMU-based Distributed Non-iterative Algorithm for Real-time Voltage Stability Monitoring: Simulations and Discussion

 \subsubsection{Proportional Load \& Generation Increase}

-In this case, first we verify the proposed VSI correctly identifies the critical bus in the system that causes the LTVI by comparing with the only other distributed method \cite{Porco16} in the literature.
-Second, we show that the proposed VSI is easy to interpret when compared to \cite{Porco16}.
-All loads and generations in IEEE $30$-bus system are increased proportional to their base values from no load to system critical loading using a load scaling factor $\lambda$ (continuation parameter from CPF) and the voltage measurements for each $\lambda$ are used to calculate the proposed non-iterative distributed VSI.
+In this case, first, we verify the proposed VSI correctly identifies the critical bus in the system that causes the LTVI by comparing it with the only other distributed method \cite{Porco16} in the literature.
+Second, we show that the proposed VSI is easier to interpret compared to \cite{Porco16}. {$\lambda$ (continuation parameter from CPF) is defined as the load scaling factor that scales the loads and generations in IEEE-$30$ bus system} and {continuation power flow (CPF) solver \cite{ajjarapu1994} from MATPOWER \cite{ZimmermanEtAl2011} is used to generate voltage phasor measurements for each $\lambda$}.
+The voltage measurements for each $\lambda$ are used to calculate the proposed non-iterative distributed VSI.
 Fig.~\ref{fig:30-bus without Q} shows the proposed distributed index values versus load scaling factor $\lambda$ for IEEE-$30$ bus system.
 The first observation is that at the critical loading (corresponding to $\lambda = 2.8$), bus $30$ has the lowest voltage magnitude of $0.51$ p.u. in the entire network.
 The reason for bus $30$ to be critical is due to its location being electrically farthest away from the generators and synchronous condensers.
-When the load scaling factor $\lambda$ is greater than $2.8$ there is no feasible operating solution identified by CPF due to LTVI phenomenon.
-Consequently, when $\lambda = 2.8$ the proposed distributed index value calculated at bus $30$ is the smallest among all buses and it is very close to 0 implying that this is the critical bus in the system that causes the LTVI.
-This fact is also verified by comparing with distributed iterative sensitivity method \cite{Porco16}.
-Fig.~\ref{fig:30-bus without Q_porco} presents the index values of \cite{Porco16} versus load scaling factor ($\lambda$) and it also shows that the critical bus is bus $30$ i.e., the bus with maximum sensitivity index value at $\lambda = 2.8$.
-Thus the VSI correctly identifies the critical bus in the system.
-However, It can be seen that the sensitivity index varies in an extremely non-linear manner with the load scaling (continuation) parameter ($\lambda$).
-Distributed iterative sensitivity index in Fig.~\ref{fig:30-bus without Q_porco} is unbounded at $\lambda=2.8$, making it not easy to interpret the distance to voltage collapse point.
-Whereas, the distributed non-iterative VSI in Fig.~\ref{fig:30-bus without Q} is bounded between $1$ and $0$ corresponding to no-load and loadability boundary respectively.
-This makes the proposed index a good indicator to interpret the distance to voltage collapse point.
-Hence the non-interpretability and non-linear nature of the sensitivity methods makes it hard to set monitoring thresholds to reliably trigger controls while the proposed index solves these problems by effectively using the PMU measurements.
+When the load scaling factor $\lambda$ is greater than $2.8$, there is no feasible operating solution identified by CPF due to the LTVI phenomenon.
+Consequently, when $\lambda = 2.8$, the proposed distributed index value calculated at bus $30$ is the smallest among all buses, and it is very close to 0, implying that this is the critical bus in the system that causes the LTVI.